mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 At my last job, I met regularly with a senior engineer as part of a developer mentorship program.
 Before our first meeting, he asked me to bring a design document I'd written.
 As I handed it to him, I explained what the project was and how it aligned with my team's goals.
 My mentor frowned.
 "Everything you just told me should be on the first page of your design doc," he said, bluntly.

 He was right.
 I wrote the design document imagining how my teammates would read it, but I failed to consider other readers.
 There was a broader audience beyond my immediate teammates that included partner teams, mentors, and [promotion committees](/why-i-quit-google/).
 They should all be able to understand the document as well.
-Since that discussion, I always think about how to frame my work in a way that explains its context.
+Since that discussion, I always think about how to frame my work to explain its context.

 Your changelist description should summarize any background knowledge the reader needs.
 You might have a code reviewer in mind when you write the description, but they don't necessarily have the context you imagine.
 Besides, your other teammates might need to read this changelist as well, and readers in the future should understand your intentions when they look back on the change history.

-A good changelist description explains:

-* **what** the change achieves, at a high level
-* **why** you're making this change
+A good changelist description explains **what** the change achieves, at a high level, and **why** you're making this change.

 For an example of an excellent changelist description, see David Thompson's article, ["My favourite Git commit."](https://dhwthompson.com/2019/my-favourite-git-commit)